maharshi95/GANTree/README.md

 ### 5.4.
 Incremental GAN Tree

-The GAN Tree has the unique feature of being able to learn new related data without the need of previous data, i.e. learn incrementally.
-To run the experiment mentioned in the paper, the following commands can be executed:
+GAN Tree has the unique feature of being able to learn new related data without the need of previous data, i.e. learn incrementally.
+To run the experiment mentioned in the paper, the following command can be executed:

 ```python
 python GANTree_MNIST_0to4.py
 ```

-After creating a GAN Tree trained on the digits 0-4 from the MNIST dataset, we would like to add the digit 5.
+After creating a GAN Tree trained on the digits 0-4 from the MNIST dataset, we add the digit 5.
 To incrementally learn a GAN Tree for the same, run the following command:

 ```python
 python iGANTree_add5_dsigma4.py